Soad Hosny: Personal life

 Soad Hosny was married four times.
 Around 1968, she was married to cinematographer Salah Kurayyem; the marriage lasted for approximately one year.
 In 1970, Hosny was married to the Egyptian film director Ali Badrakhan; this marriage lasted for approximately eleven years.
 She was then married to Zaki Fatin Abdel Wahab, son of Fateen Abdel Wahab and Leila Mourad in 1981.
 This marriage lasted only five months.
-Persistent rumours claim that her first marriage was to the actor and singer, Abdel Halim Hafez (1929-1977), popularly known as "al Andaleeb al Asmar" [the tan nightingale], whom she is believed to have married in secret.
-However, her family have denied the veracity of such rumours.
+Persistent rumors claim that her first marriage was to the actor and singer, Abdel Halim Hafez (1929–1977), popularly known as "Al Andaleeb al Asmar" [The Dark-skinned Nightingale], whom she is believed to have married in secret.
+However, her family have denied the veracity of such rumors.

-She was romantically linked with various celebrities including the Egyptian film star, Abdel Halim Hafez.
-Despite never wearing a wedding dress in all her marriages, Hosni wore the wedding dress many times on screen through her films, and her first film husband was the Egyptian film star Salah Zulfikar in Money and Women of 1960.
+She was romantically linked with various celebrities including the Egyptian film star Abdel Halim Hafez.
+Despite never wearing a wedding dress in all her marriages, Hosni wore wedding dresses many times on screen through her films, and her first film husband was the Egyptian film star Salah Zulfikar in Money and Women of 1960.
 The rumor of her marriage to Abdel Halim Hafez was not the first in her life.
-In late 1962, a strong rumor spread in the Egyptian press about her marriage to Salah Zulfikar who’s one of his country's most iconic male performers of all time and was popularly known as "Fares al Ahlem" [Knight of the dreams], while filming with Zulfikar in Appointment at the Tower.
-Filming of the film scenes began in the Cairo Tower, and the team continued for two weeks on board the ship Aida in the Mediterranean, and after filming ended, the rumor of her marriage to Salah Zulfikar spread in newspapers and magazines at the time.
+In late 1962, a rumor was spread in the Egyptian press about her marriage to Salah Zulfikar, leading man and box-office star who was popularly known as "Fares al Ahlem" [Knight of Dreams], while filming with Zulfikar in A Date at the Tower.
+Filming of the film scenes began in the Cairo Tower, and the team continued for two weeks on board the ship Aida in the Mediterranean.
+After filming ended, the rumor of her marriage to Zulfikar spread in newspapers and magazines at the time.
 Zulfikar did not forget the nature of his previous work as a police officer and began with his sense of security to investigate the source of the rumor, to make sure that the lighting worker in the film crew was the owner of the rumor after a kiss was filmed between Zulfikar and Soad Hosny, where the kiss lasted for three minutes, until Zulfikar sensed it took them too long and told the cinematographer, "Stop", and so the worker built this rumor because of the shot, but this rumor was denied and later, the two film stars participated in more than one film together.
 Her fourth and final marriage was to screen writer Maher Awad.